Important building control notice

 Solihull Council has been made aware that Aedis Regulatory Services (trading as Aedis) has gone into liquidation and no longer possesses the required professional indemnity insurance and public liability insurance cover to directly provide their Approved Inspector role.

 These insurances are essential when undertaking the building control element of building work/projects.
-Find out more about what this means here.

 For home improvements, Building Regulations approval will be needed.
 Ensuring that buildings are constructed to an agreed standard, the regulations are complex, but are essential to promote accessibility, health and safety and energy efficiency in the home.

 Our building regulation's ebook contains useful information and advice about making alterations to your home.

 The Planning Portal is the national home for planning and building regulations information.
 At the Planning Portal you can: